In the beginning was ATML

 Document management and control improves efficiency and collaboration

 To try to improve the efficiency of their processes a developer at Virata volunteered to put together a piece of software that would serve two basic functions:

 - Operate as a single location where everybody in the organisation could ‘store, label, index and retrieve’ all their documentation in a uniform way.

 - Be a tool for the controlled release of those documents to customers and supply chain partners.

 “For bigger companies, finding information is really hard.
-Having one tool that you can go to and search and find stuff when it’s all in one place and indexed, you can find the latest copy of some spec or see if it’s been changed.
 If you're working in a company of 4 or 5000 people, finding the latest document of something is difficult.
-That's why Cognidox was such a valuable tool to us as we grew.”
+Having one tool that you can go to and search and find stuff where it’s all in one place and properly indexed really helps.
+That's why Cognidox was such a valuable tool to us as we grew.”.